vishalchovatiya/CPP_Templates/How C++ uses an object in the executable program.md

+### Brief
+- This is not goto material if you want string standard or solid information, rather it is the collection of concept i have acquired while introducing myself to C++.
+- This material is also not in order.
+I have just collected the answer of my quick question write it down here.

 ### What are all the default member-functions created by compiler for a class?
 - Suppose you have declared class like:
 ```